-Let us quickly go over the tools that you’ll need to fully clean your PC.
+Let’s quickly go over the tools that you’ll need to clean your PC thoroughly.
 These are as follows:

-- A screwdriver – Not used for cleaning but for removing certain components or disassembling the entire PC, if need be.
+- A screwdriver, used for cleaning but for removing individual components or disassembling the entire PC, if needed.
 Either a slot or a cross-slot screwdriver will be fine.

-- A can of compressed air – The best way to get built-up dust out of a heatsink and out of hard to reach places.
-It should not be shaken and should always be held in an upright position to prevent liquid air from escaping.
-If you want to clean your PC without compressed air, that is definitely doable, although it can be more tedious.
+- A can of compressed air is the best way to get built-up dust out of a heatsink and out of hard to reach places.
+It should not be shaken, and it should always be held in an upright position to prevent liquid air from escaping.
+If you want to clean your PC without compressed air, that is doable, although it can be more tedious.

-- A soft brush – Used for getting the dust off of circuit boards and heatsinks.
+- A soft brush will be used for getting the dust off of circuit boards and heatsinks.

-- Cotton swabs and rubbing alcohol – For getting rid of stubborn pockets of dust in tight spots.
+- Cotton swabs and rubbing alcohol will get rid of stubborn pockets of dust in tight spots.

 The Cleaning Process

-Now that you have all the gear that you need, let’s get to work!
+Now that you have all that you need let’s get to work!

 First of all, you should unplug the power supply.
-It is important that the PC is not powered and has had time to cool off before you start cleaning.
+It is essential that the PC is not powered and has had time to cool off before you start cleaning.

 Cleaning the CPU

 - Disconnect the cooler from the motherboard and take it out of the case.
-Push pins are the most common way of keeping a CPU cooler in place today, but if you have a different one, be sure to check the manufacturer’s site or the guide on how to properly remove it.
+Pushpins are the most common way of keeping a CPU cooler in place, but if you have a different one, be sure to check the manufacturer’s site or the guide on how to remove it properly.

 - Hold the fan blades in place while you use the compressed air to blow out the dust from the heatsink.
 The high air pressure forcing the fan to spin might damage the bearing.